aravindsairam/visdrone_object_detection/README.md

 ## Results:

-with RTX 3090, I have acheived the following FPS:
+with RTX 3090(24GB of VRAM), I have acheived the following FPS:

 - YOLOv11 - 40FPS
 - YOLOv8 - 75FPS